-Distance Between Points Begin trip in Edgeley at the junction of U. S. Highway 281 and State Highway 13 at the southeast corner of Edgeley.
+Distance Between Points (miles) Begin trip in Edgeley at the junction of U.S. Highway 281 and State Highway 13 at the southeast corner of Edgeley.
 Drive south on 281 over ground moraine.
 The till in this area is rather thin and Cretaceous Pierre Formation shale bedrock is exposed in many places.
 Most of Edgeley is located on gravel that was deposited by meltwater flowing southward ahead of the glacier while its margin was located a few miles northeast of here.

-1.3 of the glacier while its margin was located a few miles northeast of here. • - Drive from till of the ground moraine onto gravel.
-0.7 Road crosses a small meltwater trench that carried water from the west.
-0.5 0.6 Drive back onto ground moraine.
-0.0 Small meltwater trench that carried water from the west.
-0.2 0.3 Turn west on gravel road and cross the railroad tracks.
-0.0 Shale is exposed in the stream cut about 50 yards north of the road.
+- 1.3 Drive from till of the ground moraine onto gravel. - 0.7 Road crosses a small meltwater trench that carried water from the west. - Turn west on gravel road and cross the railroad tracks.

+Shale is exposed in the stream cut about 50 yards north of the road.
 The surface of the exposure is covered by gray chips of rock and by digging in a ways you can see relatively intact shale.
-0.7 0.1 Shale exposures along the south side of the road.

-Small bridge.
-As you drive west, the glacial drift becomes considerably thicker.
+- Shale exposures along the south side of the road. - 0.1 Small bridge.
+As you drive west, the glacial drift becomes considerably thicker. - Small bridge.

-Small bridge.
 This valley is an extension of the same meltwater trench you just crossed.